buildingSMART/BCF-XML/Documentation/README.md

 ### Topic folder structure inside a BCFzip archive

 The folder name is the GUID of the topic.
 This GUID is in the UUID form.
 The GUID must be all-lowercase.
-The folder contains the following files:
+The folder contains the following file:

 * markup.bcf
     * An XML file following the markup.xsd schema that is described below.

+Additionally the folder can contain pair of files:

-* viewpoint.bcfv
+* $viewpoint$.bcfv
     * An XML file following the visinfo.xsd schema that is described below.
-    * Multiple viewpoints are possible since BCF 2.0.
-Names of these files are not predefined.
-Note: One viewpoint needs to be be named viewpoint.bcfv even in the case of multiple viewpoints.
+    * File name is according to ViewPoint tag (see https://github.com/BuildingSMART/BCF-XML/tree/master/Documentation#viewpoints).
-* snapshot.png
+* $snapshot$.png
-    *  A snapshot related to the topic (for compatibility with BCF 1.0).
-The longest dimension of should not exceed 1500 px, length or width.
+    * The longest dimension of should not exceed 1500 px, length or width.
-Multiple snapshots are possible since BCF 2.0.
-Names of these files are not predefined.
-Note: One snapshot needs to be named snapshot.png even in the case of multiple viewpoints.
+    * File name is according to Snapshot tag (see https://github.com/BuildingSMART/BCF-XML/tree/master/Documentation#viewpoints).

 *Note: The elements in the XML files must appear in the order given in the schemas and described below.*